 To maximize the usefulness of this workshop, we strongly recommend that participants bring their own laptops with them, to enable them to actively participate in the empirical sessions.

-Individuals interested in attending this workshop must return their completed registration forms either by email (firstname.lastname@example.org) or by fax (+39 0864 206014) to TStat by the 1st of June 2018.
+Individuals interested in attending this workshop must return their completed registration forms by email (firstname.lastname@example.org) to TStat by the 6th June 2019.

 This introductory workshop offers participants the opportunity to acquire the necessary theoretical background and the applied skills to enable them to: i) independently employ micro panel data techniques to their own research topics, and ii) to understand and evaluate micro panel data analyses published in the academic literature.
 The workshop focuses on the techniques adopted for the analysis of stationary panel data sets, including fixed and random effects models; hypothesis testing; the violations of the basic assumptions of regression analysis; unbalanced panels; instrumental variable estimation techniques and non-linear panel data models.